Amiviz Partners With Senhasegura To Bring Cutting-Edge Privileged Access Management To The Middle East And Africa

-DUBAI, DUBAI, UNITED ARAB EMIRATES, August 8, 2024 /EINPresswire / -- AmiViz , the leading cybersecurity-focused value-added distributor headquartered in the Middle east, today announced a strategic partnership with senhasegura , a global leader in Privileged Access Management (PAM).
+AmiViz, the leading cybersecurity-focused value-added distributor headquartered in the Middle east, today announced a strategic partnership with senhasegura, a global leader in Privileged Access Management (PAM).
 This collaboration brings senhasegura's industry-leading PAM solutions to organizations across the Middle East and Africa, empowering them to effectively mitigate cybersecurity risks associated with privileged credentials.

-threats grow in sophistication and frequency, securing privileged access has become paramount for organizations of all sizes. senhasegura's comprehensive PAM platform provides granular control and visibility over privileged accounts, protecting sensitive data and critical systems from unauthorized access and potential breaches.
+As cyber threats grow in sophistication and frequency, securing privileged access has become paramount for organizations of all sizes. senhaseguras comprehensive PAM platform provides granular control and visibility over privileged accounts, protecting sensitive data and critical systems from unauthorized access and potential breaches.

 About AmiViz